 He was named a winner of N4A’s Distinguished Service Award in 2016 and is also a past recipient of N4A's Lan Hewlett Award which is the top honor for its active members.
 He has also been a faculty member for N4A's Professional Development Institute since its formation in 2005.
 Dr. Luckey's commitment to professional development and mentoring is evidenced by the

-Dr. Luckey comes to UC after spending the past 10 years at the University of Memphis where he was the director of athletic academics and oversaw the Center for Athletic Academic Services.
+Dr. Luckey came to UC after spending 10 years at the University of Memphis where he was the director of athletic academics and oversaw the Center for Athletic Academic Services.
 At UM he also assisted in NCAA eligibility certification and was an academic instructor.
 He has also served on NCAA and campus committees.
-In 2005, he was the recipient of the Provost's Star Award in recognition of his contributions in achieving the mission of UM's division of academic affairs and also the University's outstanding service award.
-For the past five years, he served as the chair of the Conference USA academic advisors committee.
+In 2005, he was the recipient of the Provost's Star Award in recognition of his contributions

 Dr. Luckey's academic research has included work for Houghton-Mifflin's textbook "Becoming a Master Student-Athlete", a dissertation that examined academic statistics related to the NCAA's Proposition 48 and Proposition 16, and post-doctoral studies comparing satisfaction levels of student-athletes against non-athlete students.
 He has made numerous presentations before N4A national and regional gatherings and C-USA meetings.
 He was also a member of the NCAA Division I-A task force on student-athlete development.

 His Cincinnati roots run deep.
-He is a graduate of La Salle High School and his parents work on the gameday staff for the Cincinnati Reds.
+He is a graduate of La Salle High School and his parents previously worked on the gameday staff for the Cincinnati Reds.